matschie1/MQTTDevice/README.md

 This is just another fork of MQTTDevice https://github.com/matschie1/MQTTDevice Main work is done by matschie.
 Please use origin repository!

-For internal use
+For internal use only

+Requirements:
+- download lib folder
+- modify MQTTDevice.ino as you prefer:
+-- bool useDisplay = true or false;
+-- change the path #include "C:/Arduino/git/MQTTDevice/icons.h".
+If you use arduino IDE simply remove path #include "icons.h"
+- download th follow libs:
+-- OneWire (by Jim Studt..) version 2.3.4
+-- DallasTemperature (by Miles Burton...) version 3.8.0 -- PubSubClient (by Nick O''Leary) version 2.6.0
+-- ArduinoJson (by Benoit Bianchon) version 5.13.4
+-- WiFiManager (by tzapu) version 0.14.0
+-- NTPClient (by by Fabrice Weinberg) version 3.1.0
+-- Time by Michael Margolis Version 1.5.0
+-- Timezone by Jack Christensen Version 1.2.2
+-- TimeZone lib: open file library.properties and change the line architectures=avr into architectures=*

 OLED Display:
 You can use OLED display.
 Up now only an OLED monochrome display 128x64 I2C is tested.
 OLED display is activated in WebIf Display menu.
+Pins D1 and D2 are used for OLED.
 ![oled1](/img/display3.jpg)
 ![oled2](/img/display2.jpg)
 ![oled3](/img/display.jpg)